This is STAGING. For front-end user testing and QA.

 Jim Rendon

-Jim Rendon is the director of our fellowship program and of impact journalism who leads the Chronicle's coverage of philanthropic outcomes.
-Prior to joining the Chronicle in 2019, he freelanced for over a decade for the New York Times, the Washington Post Magazine, Mother Jones, Marie Claire, Outside, SmartMoney, the Wall Street Journal, and other publications.
+Jim Rendon is the Chronicle's executive editor.
+Before joining the Chronicle in 2019, he freelanced for over a decade for the New York Times, the Washington Post Magazine, Mother Jones, Marie Claire, Outside, SmartMoney, the Wall Street Journal, and other publications.
 He is also the author of two books.

 Email jim.rendon@philanthropy.com or follow him on Twitter @RendonJim.